 I walked to Mojeron Motos, and the bike was sitting outside, assembled and freshly washed.
 After seeing it in pieces for so many weeks it was a wonder to behold.
-The bike started and ran okay, but was a bit rough above idle which wasn’t normal, but I could live with it until reaching Lima and a BMW dealer to have it properly analyzed and adjusted.
+The bike started and ran, but was a bit rough above idle which wasn’t normal, however I figured I could live with it until reaching Lima, Peru and a certified BMW dealer to have it properly analyzed and adjusted.

-Hours later it slacked enough to make the hotel for the night.
-The next morning, Phil arrived at my hotel and we set out for the loop to see if the bike had any leaks or issues.
-I noticed the motorcycle didn’t have the same power on the highway, and worse, the mpg was only 17 when it should have been in the mid 40’s.
-Something wasn’t right but I hoped it would improve with running.
-About 30 minutes away from town, as I made a turn for the mountains, the bike sputtered and died, barely running after I started it while rolling.
+Hours later it slacked off enough to make the hotel for the night.
+The next morning, Ron arrived at my hotel and we set out for a 4 hour ride to see if the bike had any leaks or issues.
+I noticed the motorcycle didn’t have much power on the highway, and smelled of heavy unburned gas.
+Worse, the mpg was reading only 17 when it should have been in the mid 40’s, which explained the heavy gas smell as running very rich.
+Something wasn’t right, but I hoped it would improve with running as the electronics of the throttle position is self-learning.
+About 30 minutes away from town, as I made a turn for the mountains, the bike sputtered and died.
+While still rolling I started it but it was barely running.
 It would only run with the throttle open wide and I had to keep restarting it.
-My heart sunk and I realized I was having big problems again.
+My heart sank and I realized I was having big problems again.

 Despondent, I sat on his couch trying to decide what to do yet again, since his efforts weren’t working.
-Just before closing, he came in and said he’d remembered another bike like mine that was having a similar issue a couple of years earlier and it was water in the Throttle Position Sensor unit, Upon disassembly he indeed found the waterproof unit with a lot of water in it.
-He admitted using a pressure washer on the bike and felt he must have gotten it too close and forced water past the seal.
-After trying to dry it out, it still ran a bit rough but better.
-Another disassembly and drying made it sound even better and he hoped it was solved.
-The next day and new spark plugs would answer it.
-The next day was also the day of leaving and Phil and Ward were anxious to get on the road.
+Just before closing at the end of the day, he came in and said he’d remembered another bike like mine that was having a similar issue a couple of years earlier and he disappeared back in the shop.
+About 20 minutes later, he happily appeared, having found that the waterproof Throttle Position Sensor module had somehow gotten water in it.
+He admitted to using a pressure washer on the bike and felt he must have gotten it too close and forced water past the seal.
+After trying to dry it out, it still ran a bit rough though better.
+A second disassembly and drying made it sound even better and he hoped the problem was solved.
+The next day and a new set of unfouled spark plugs should answer the question.
+The next day was also the scheduled day of leaving, and Ron and Ed were anxious to get on the road.

-Ron and Ed wanted to leave at 9 am, but I told them I couldn’t possibly and had no idea if the bike even be running, much less time for a test ride, loading my gear and then hitting an ATM and paying the hotel and such.
-I really had no desire to head for another country without testing the motorcycle thoroughly but prayed the bike would work.
-They asked about a time and I told them absolute perfect case scenario would be 12 noon.
-They said they’d be packed and waiting.
+Ron and Ed wanted to leave at 9 am, but I told them I couldn’t possibly, as I had no idea if the bike would even be running.
+Much less I needed time for a test ride, loading all my gear and then finding an ATM to pay my month-long hotel bill.
+I really had no desire to head for another country without testing the motorcycle thoroughly, but prayed the bike would work.
+I told Ron that in an absolute perfect case scenario, I might be ready by 12 noon.
+He said they’d be packed and waiting for me at noon.

 A final night in Cuenca

-When I arrived, Cristobal spotted and oil leak and my heart sunk, as did his since if the new main seal had begun leaking again it was a total disaster.
-After a few minutes he traced it to a clutch seal and retightened it.
-I hoped it didn’t leak and asked him to give me a quart of mineral oil to carry in case it did.
+When I arrived, Cristobal spotted an oil leak and my heart sunk, as did his, since if the new main seal had begun leaking again it was a total disaster.
+After a few minutes he traced the oil to a hydraulic clutch fitting and retightened it.
+I hoped it didn’t leak, but asked him to give me a pint of mineral oil to carry just in case it did.
 Finding motorcycle mineral oil is almost impossible, especially in the countries in South America.

-The darkness came with several hours to go yet and the rains stayed steady.
-I’m used to running in the rain, but Phil and Ward were not.
-Phil’s lights failed him and Ward was terribly unprepared, having only a cheap plastic rain suit, an open face helmet and safety glasses.
-In drenching rain and in the mountains, you need serious gear and Ward had none.
-My motorcycle is equipped with super bright LED lights for just such moments and I tried to get them to stay near me to be able to see ahead, slowing tremendously so they could stay near.
-However they continued to slow and drop back, the effect bringing us way down on time.
+The darkness came with several hours to go yet and the rain stayed steady.
+I’m used to running in the rain, but Ron and Ed were not.
+Ron’s KTM headlight and running lights failed and went completely dark.
+Ed was really unprepared, having only a cheap plastic rain suit, an open face helmet and worker's safety glasses instead of goggles.
+In drenching rain and in the mountains, you need serious gear and Ed had none.
+My motorcycle is equipped with super bright LED lights for just such moments.
+We gathered up on the roadside and I told them to stay right behind me, to be able to see ahead with my riding lights, slowing my pace tremendously so they could stay near.
+However they continued to slow and drop further back, bringing us way down on time.